Should I apply for Social Security Disability?

 How does someone apply for Social Security Disability benefits?
 Initial applications for SSI/SSDI benefits may be applied for by phone, in person or online application.

 My claim and reconsideration were denied, now what?
 Over 75% of initial applications and reconsideration (the first 2 stages) are denied.
-However, with attorney representation there is a significant opportunity to receive an award of benefits by effectively presenting your case at the hearing stage before a Judge.
-Appeal a denial online here.
+However, with attorney representation there is a significant opportunity to receive an award of benefits by effectively presenting your case at the hearing stage before a judge.

 What do you charge for legal representation?
-Attorney fees are recovered only if benefits are awarded; by law they are set at: the lesser of 25% of past due benefits or $7,200 (SSA maximum after Nov.
-30, 2022).
+Attorney fees are recovered only if benefits are awarded; by law they are set by Social Security Administration: the lesser of 25% of past due benefits or $7,200 (Standard agreement per SSA).

-- Present legal theory of your case at hearing
+- Advocate legal theory to ALJ (judge) at hearing